thelegendofmario/symbolang/README.md

 ## intro

-The main concept of a Symbolang program is a 'pointer'. the pointer is the imaginary cursor that executes each character one by one. (right now it just supports left and right direction for the pointer, but eventually, it will be able to move up and down too.)
+The main concept of a Symbolang program is a 'pointer'. the pointer is the imaginary cursor that executes each character one by one.

 ## Variable scope